Beginning January 1, 2020, U.S. businesses will have a new health benefits option: the individual coverage health reimbursement arrangement (ICHRA).

 How will the ICHRA work in 2020?

 With the ICHRA, businesses will offer employees a monthly allowance of money.
-There are no minimum contribution requirements or maximum contribution caps, and businesses can offer different allowance amounts to different employees based on nine employee classes.
+There are no minimum contribution requirements or maximum contribution caps, and businesses can offer different allowance amounts to different employees based on 11 employee classes.

 Employees will then purchase health care, including individual health insurance, with their own money and submit proof to their business.